There are three types of recording systems to consider. Each one provides some unique capability.

 - Flexibility leads to complexity of installation and use, so some training may be required.

 OVERVIEW: Exacq is an example of an open type of Network Video Recorder that supports many different brands of IP cameras.
 These systems can support hundreds of cameras from many different manufacturers.
-Exacq sells both their complete NVR solution as well as the VMS software (by itself).
-NVR systems are specified by the maximum number of cameras supported and size of storage.
+Exacq provides complete NVR solution.
+The model is determined by the maximum number of cameras supported and size of storage.
 Some systems allow NAS to be added.

 PROS AND CONS: